What is Breach of Contract?

-Specific performance: In this case the court will order all parties involved and part of the agreement to follow and fulfill the obligations that are mentioned in the contract.
+Specific performance: In this case, the court will order all parties involved and part of the agreement to follow and fulfill the obligations that are mentioned in the contract.

-Rescission: This is the condition when court orders to cancel the full agreement as it never took place and return all the money that was involved in the whole matter.
+Rescission: This is the condition when the court orders to cancel the full agreement as it never took place and return all the money that was involved in the whole matter.

-Reformation: This is also known as “do-over” where court orders to cancel the old contract and draft a new one with all provisions and details mentioned with complete clarity.
+Reformation: This is also known as “do-over” where the court orders to cancel the old contract and draft a new one with all provisions and details mentioned with complete clarity.
 The rewritten agreement may better reflect and clear the intentions of the parties involved.

 Mitigating Loss: It is the responsibility of the victim to minimize the loss that has occurred due to the breach of contract.
 He must take reasonable steps to make sure that the situation does not get worsen and the loss doesn’t increase any further.
-However, in this case courts can take into consideration the fact that every loss cannot be the responsibility of the defendant.
+However, in this case, courts can take into consideration the fact that every loss cannot be the responsibility of the defendant.
 If the claimant wishes to get the highest compensation, he must make sure that none of his actions has caused any damage.

-We advise you to hire a lawyer and legal assistance if you think that you are in a situation where the other party is committing the breach of contract.
+We advise you to hire a lawyer and legal assistance if you think that you are in a situation where the other party is committing a breach of contract.
 The parties may decide to hire the mediate to solve the dispute or they may mutually agree on any decision.